-Yesterday was one of those DREARY days…..cold, raining, windy and frankly a day to stay inside if you didn’t have anything “pressing” to do.
-Sometimes I’m really thankful for those days; it doesn’t make me feel guilty for spending a day at home just “chilling”.
-I woke up actually excited about the weather because I knew I wanted to cook a big pot of hearty stew, & hurried to the grocery store to get what I needed.
+Yesterday was one of those DREARY days… cold, raining, windy and frankly a day to stay inside if you didn’t have anything pressing to do.
+Sometimes I’m really thankful for those days; it doesn’t make me feel guilty for spending a day at home.
+There’s nothing I love more than having a glass of wine (or a cold beer!) on a rainy weekend day while simmering a big pot of awesomeness.

 - 3 tablespoons olive oil

 - 2 tablespoons butter

 - 1 cup chopped or sliced red onion

 - 1 (12-ounce) bag petite baby carrots

 - 1 (14-ounce) can artichoke hearts, drained and coarsely chopped

 - 1 pound red potatoes, cut into bite-sized pieces

 - Salt and pepper, to taste

 - Fresh chopped parsley